What Mozilla Observatory does well

 Mozilla Observatory: Best-in-class HTTP header grading with Mozilla's authority.
 Use it for header compliance and public-facing badges.

-ismycodesafe.com: Observatory-level header checks plus 130+ other security tests in one scan.
-Use it for comprehensive vulnerability audits.
+ismycodesafe.com: Observatory-level header checks plus 150+ other security tests in one scan.
+Use it for full vulnerability audits.

 Using both is free and takes 2 minutes total.
 There's no reason not to.